 Let's do it Blaize.
 Thank you for joining us for another episode of Money Bites.
 If you've got any questions about anything in the realm of financial wellness that you'd like us to cover off at the show, feel free to reach out by Instagram at a handle @getwemoney.
 Tune in next week to hear the story of Lisa Bull, a British expert who saved over $30,000 in accommodation expenses when she first made the move to Australia.
-If you're enjoying the show, please do us a favor and share your favorite episode with a friend and spread the word.
+If you're enjoying the show, please do us a favour and share your favourite episode with a friend and spread the word.

 Blaize Pengilly 1:08:55

 We'll see you next time.